nwHacks2016/hackatron/README.md

 node server.js
 ```

-Navigate to `localhost:8080` in your browser & enjoy! :)
+Open `localhost:8080` in your browser & enjoy! :)

+## Accomplishments
+Within 24 hours, our team was able to familiarize ourselves with the following web/game development technology to deliver a 2D multiplayer game:
+- `node.js` as a basis for our project
+- `phaser.io` game engine to do the heavy lifting
+- `express.js` to handle routing
+- `socket.io` to handle multiplayer

+## What We Learned
+1. JavaScript & Node.js
+2. Understand basic communication between client-side and server-side networks
+3. How to stay awake for 24+ hours